 In their attempts to sidestep illegitimate claims and minimize their total liabilities, insurers are often overzealous in their consideration of legitimate property insurance claims brought by policyholders.
 Property insurance claims tend to be rarer — and more significant — than most other insurance claims, which lends itself more readily to the abuse of an insurer.
 If you have had your home rendered inhabitable due to some unexpected event, then the insurer’s denial of coverage may leave you without the funds necessary to correct the issue and find an alternative residence.

 The attorneys at Berg Plummer Johnson & Raval, LLP have decades of experience representing clients in a range of property insurance litigation and various other insurance disputes.
 We have a results-focused outlook, and our track record speaks to our effectiveness in the insurance litigation context.
-We have obtained millions of dollars in benefits on behalf of our clients and have received numerous distinctions from various state and national publications.

 We recognize that clients have unique limitations, preferences, and objectives.
 As such, we are committed to the provision of dynamic legal representation that is customized to the particular needs of each client.
 Our attorneys work closely with clients to develop customized fee arrangements that are suitable for a range of budgets.
+Call us at (713) 526-0200 or contact us online to schedule a consultation.